junkdog/sift/README.md

 ## Entity and Entity Type

-The system model is described by its constituent entities and their relationships.
-Each entity is uniquely identified by either a class, method, field or parameter element;
-an element can not be associated with more than one entity.
+In a system model, entities are the individual components that make up the system, such as classes, methods, fields, and parameters.
+Each entity is uniquely identified by one of these elements and cannot be associated with more than one entity.

-All entities are mapped to a type.
-A type represents any notable part of the system, e.g. REST controllers, HTTP endpoints, inbound/outbound messages, RDS etc.
+Each entity is mapped to a specific type, which represents any notable part of the system.
+For example, types can include REST controllers, HTTP endpoints, inbound/outbound messages, RDS, and more.

 ```bash
 $ sift --instrumenter spring-axon --list-entity-types target/classes